LIN810116/jenkins-server/docs/source/advanced_tutorial.rst

 * 3.9.10

 The default system Python version is 3.9.10.
-You can switch the version by adding/setting the environment variable ``PYENV_VERSION`` to any version on the list in your pipeline script/Jenkinsfile.
+You can switch to any version on the list by adding the environment variable ``PYENV_VERSION`` to the environment section in your pipeline script/Jenkinsfile and setting it to be the version of your preference.
-E.g. PYENV_VERSION=3.6.15
+E.g. ``PYENV_VERSION = '3.6.15'``